Marcel Nguyễn Tân Văn: Unbaptized children

+Offer Me your will and I will put it in the souls of children on earth.
+Henceforth you can rest assured that all little children already belong to Me...
 Children saved in this manner are baptized in Love itself.
 They are allowed to confess their faith in love.
-This act of love is accomplished by will."
+This act of love is accomplished by will.

 Beatification

 The process of beatification for Marcel Van was opened in the Roman Catholic Diocese of Belley-Ars on March 26, 1997, with Cardinal Francis-Xavier Nguyen Van Thuan as the first General Postulator.
 The current actor for Marcel Van's beatification is the French association "Les Amis de Van."